Jack Glatzer: Career

 Glatzer has performed concerts and recitals in more than fifty countries and on every continent (presumably excepting Antarctica).
 Most of his recitals include visual components such as films and slides, as well as spoken discourse.
 He has led numerous master classes and gives frequent presentations for schoolchildren.

 Personal life

-Jack Glatzer lives in Cascais, Portugal.
+Jack Glatzer lives with his wife, Margaret, near Seattle, Washington.
+He had previously lived for many years in Cascais, Portugal.
+He was married before with Clara, with whom he lived in Portugal until her death.
+They had a son: Miguel.

 Discography

 Glatzer has released several recordings, including the following: